JasonJWilliamsNY/2018_nih_datascience_rfi/combined_response.md

 vision of what biomedical data science might achieve.

-Goal 5: Evaluation is inappropriate/unrevealing count metrics that will not indicate whether or not FAIR principles are realized.
+Goal 5: Evaluation is inappropriate/unrevealing count metrics that will not indicate whether FAIR principles are realized or not.

 ## Opportunities for NIH to partner in achieving these goals